 Website feedback landscape

 The landscape of website feedback tools has significantly increased in the past five years.
-Especially on the side of data-collection, so the collection of website feedback, the apps pop up like daisies.
-This is not surprising, because ‘customer experience’ is a hot item: RnRMarketResearch.com forecasts the Customer Experience Management (CEM) industry to grow from $7.8 billion (2019) to $14.5 billion by 2024.
+Especially on the side of data-collection, so when it comes to the collection of website feedback, new apps and tools pop up like daisies.
+This is not surprising, because ‘customer experience’ is a hot item: Market researchers estimate the Customer Experience Management market (CEM) is projected to reach $20.4B by 2028.

 It is sometimes difficult to grasp which feedback tools serve as real alternatives and which tools actually complement one another.